pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Mapping LDAP Groups to Administrator Role via Ops Manager:

 	The LDAP Configuration page now supports configuring the LDAP Group information.
 This allows for LDAP groups to mapped to the Administrator Role in Cloud Foundry.
-	For more information, refer to [Connecting Elastic Runtime to LDAP](../../opsguide/ldap-uaa.html).
+	For more information, refer to [Configuring LDAP](../../opsguide/ldap-uaa.html).

 ## Logging, Analytics and Metrics
 ### New Features